Meekb/Meekb/README.md

 ### Hey there 👋 I'm Beth - she/her

-Big nerd and passionate traveler (I just returned from a month in Poland)
+Big nerd and passionate traveler
 Formerly worked in logistics operations for over 15 years
 Went to [Turing School](https://turing.edu/) in Jan 2021
-Working Full Stack at Knight-Swift Transportation since August 2021
+Working as a Full Stack Developer at Knight-Swift Transportation since August 2021

-- 🔭 Just finished rebuilding Swift's job search
+- 🔭 My team just finished migrating an application from Nuxt 2 to Nuxt 3, and transitioned a website from SGA to SSR
-- 🌱 Currently:
+- 🌱 Currently :
-    * Migrating a Nuxt 2 portal application to Nuxt 3
+    * Independently learning pure Ruby and I'm just about to start Rails
 - ⚡ Fun fact: I've stood on The Great Wall of China and ridden a two-humped camel through the Gobi desert.
 Ask me about my travels!

 ## Tech Stack